 6. Endocrine Physiology

-Students who pass both the Written and Oral sections of the Qualifying Examination are nominated to become a "Doctoral Candidate".
+Students who pass both the Written and Oral sections of the Preliminary Examination are nominated to become a "Doctoral Candidate".

 Preparation for the Preliminary Examination is a constant, ongoing process in which the student uses free time during the first year to read, study and review information from courses and the literature.
 Students are expected to maintain their coursework and lab rotations while preparing for the Preliminary Examination.
 The student is expected to consult with each faculty member regarding resource material to be utilized in preparation.